City-of-Memphis-Wastewater/xlimsprep/README.md

 | 6/1/2024    | TSS - Change in Wt          | 0.68      | 0.68           | %        |
 | 6/1/2024    | Volatile Suspended Solids   | 690       | 690            | mg/L     |

-Notice that the **Parameter** column has different parameters in it, and that the SampledDate column has redundant values.
+Notice that the **Parameter** column has multiple parameters in it, and that the SampledDate column has redundant values.
-Let's use pandas to get this CSV into wide format, with a column for each parameter and one row per time stamp!
+Let's use pandas to get this CSV into **wide format**, with a column for each parameter and one row per time stamp!
+This will help with plotting curves, analyzing trends, and making our lives generally easier.

 # Organization: